-Section 5.
-Approval of Bond Counsel and Municipal Advisor.
-The financing team of
+Approval of Bond Counsel and Financial Advisor.
+The financing team of Section 5.

-Kutak Rock LLP, as bond counsel, and CSG Advisors, as municipal advisor, is approved for this
+Orrick, Herrington & Sutcliffe LLP as bond counsel and Ross Financial, as financial advisor, is approved for the Project.

-Project.

-Authority of President & Chief Executive Officer of Housing Commission.
-Section 6.
+Authority of President & Chief Executive Officer of Housing Section 6.

-The President & Chief Executive Officer of the Housing Commission, or designee, is hereby authorized to execute all necessary documents, in a form approved by its General Counsel and/or in this Resolution.
+Commission.
+The President & Chief Executive Officer of the Housing Commission, or designee, is authorized to execute all necessary documents, in a form approved by its General approvals provided for in this Resolution.

-Bond Counsel, and to perform such acts as are necessary to implement the approvals provided for
+Counsel and/or Bond Counsel, and to perform such acts as are necessary to implement the